 It is the role of a regulator to ensure the fair distribution of service coverage, including ensuring that service providers also deliver services to poorer neighbourhoods and informal settlements, while also ensuring that mechanisms are put in place so as to ensure these providers maintain the financial capacity to continue improving services and connecting more people.
-The Kenyan Water Services Regulatory Board (WASREB) closely monitors the expansion of networks into low income areas that don't yet have water services, and has developed Key Performance Indicators, including monitoring of financial and institutional commitments to improving services.23 rights to water and sanitation (see Services, p.37), and in addition require scrutinising with respect to financial aspects, for example by the national auditor.
+The Kenyan Water Services Regulatory Board (WASREB) closely monitors the expansion of networks into low income areas that don't yet have water services, and has developed Key Performance Indicators, including monitoring of financial and institutional commitments to improving services.

-Further, legislation and policies that govern service providers must be assessed to make sure that they make sure that they promote the elimination of inequalities and are not discriminatory. (see Frameworks, pp.14-16) Where the service provider has a contract, this will have to be monitored for compliance with to the human
+Further, legislation and policies that govern service providers must be assessed to make sure that they make sure that they promote the elimination of inequalities and are not discriminatory. (see Frameworks, pp.14-16)